rabadzhiyski/business_improvement/content/consulting.md

 <img class="" src=/images/illustrations/increase_sales.jpg alt="Placeholder image" style="width:600px;">
 </figure>

-### Increase total sales
+### Discover new growth opportunities

-Find hidden customer groups/patterns that affect sales, improve pricing, define store-specific SKU selection, pick the best location for your next physical store, improve forecasting and personalized promotions.
+Uncover hidden customer groups and patterns that affect sales, optimize pricing strategies, and select the best locations for your next physical store.
+Improve forecasting and personalized promotions to drive more sales.

 ------------------------------------------------------------------------